korupso/OVinder/documents/sleep-reports.md

 ### 4/5
 **Description**
 I took Elvanse today, since I was rather tired after waking up.
 I got very alert and attentive about an hour later, which made working on this project pretty pleasant.

+## 08.07.2020
+### 4/5
+**Description**
+Sometimes I forget, that I'm taking strong medication to wake up.
+Makes me feel normal, whenever I'm actually able to do things in the morning.

+## 09.07.2020
+### 4.5/5
+**Description**
+I feel like I'm starting to get there.
+I'm home alone today, which means, that nobody is able to wake me up.
+Nevertheless I did not oversleep and also did not forget to take my medication.
+Can't really remember anything of what happened before 09:00 though.
+Luckily I made a post in the progress logs.